Accelerated Interactive Auralization of Highly Reverberant Spaces using Graphics Hardware: Interactive multichannel auralization

 To further reduce the latency of block-based frequency-domain convolution with long filter lengths $n_h$, partitioned convolution methods have been proposed in the literature \cite{stockham1966high, torger2001realtime, wefers2014partitioned}.
 These methods decompose the filter into smaller sub-filters that can be processed independently using block-based frequency-domain convolution.
 Partitioned convolution can be implemented in two ways: uniform partitioned convolution and non-uniform partitioned convolution.

 In uniform partitioned convolution, the filter of length $n_h$ is divided into $K$ partitions or sub-filters of length $n_k$, such that $n_h \ge K \cdot n_k$.
-An input signal with block-length $n_x$ is then convolved with each sub-filter in the frequency-domain using the \gls{fft}.
-Each sub-filter is offset by $k\cdot n_k$ samples, where $k$ denotes the index of the sub-filter.
+An input block $\mathbf{x}$ with block-length $n_x$ is then convolved with each sub-filter in the frequency-domain using the \gls{fft}.
+Each sub-filter $\mathbf{h}_k$ is offset by $k\cdot n_k$ samples, where $k$ denotes the index of the sub-filter.
 Moreover, when $n_x = n_k$, this delay can be directly realized in the frequency-domain \cite{wefers2014partitioned}.
-The resulting output blocks of each sub-filter are then summed using the \gls{ols} or \gls{ola} method to obtain the output signal in blocks of $n_x$ samples.
+The resulting single-channel output $\mathbf{y}$ from convolving an input block $\mathbf{x}$ with a filter $\mathbf{h}$ using uniform partitioned convolution is given by:

+where $\mathbf{\bar{h}}_k$ denotes the frequency response of sub-filter $\mathbf{h}_k$ and $\delta[\cdot]$ is the Kronecker delta function which realizes the sample delay of each sub-filter in the time-domain.

 Non-uniform partitioned convolution is similar to uniform partitioned convolution, but the filter is divided into $K$ sub-filters of different lengths.
 This allows for a more efficient use of the available latency budget, as an optimal length can be chosen for each sub-filter to fit within the available latency budget.
 However, non-uniform partitioned convolution introduces additional complexity due to the varying sub-filter lengths, causing the delay of each sub-filter to be realized in the time domain \cite{wefers2014partitioned}.
 In this paper, only the uniform partitioned convolution method is considered, as it is easier to implement and does not require additional complexity in the implementation.